-- c.
+- d.
 All minutes of the meetings of the Board of Trustees and committees of the Board of Trustees, or summaries of actions of recent meetings for which minutes have not yet been prepared.
-All significant board and committee actions are included in the summaries; and - d.
-Unrestricted access and the full cooperation of personnel within the entity from whom you determined it necessary to obtain audit evidence. - e.
+All significant board and committee actions are included in the summaries. - e.
 All reports from the Center's service organizations. - 3.
-Except as disclosed to you in writing, there have been no communications from regulatory agencies, governmental representatives, employees, or others concerning investigations or allegations of noncompliance with laws and regulations in any jurisdiction, deficiencies in financial reporting practices, or other matters that could have a material adverse effect on the federal appropriated funds financial statements.

-There are no known instances of non-compliance or suspected non-compliance with laws and regulations whose effects should be considered when preparing the federal appropriated funds financial statements.

-- 4. All material transactions have been recorded in the accounting records and are reflected in the federal appropriated funds financial statements. - 5.
-There are no side agreements or other arrangements (either written or oral). - 6.
-All events subsequent to the date of the federal appropriated funds financial statements and through the date of this letter for which U.S. GAAP requires adjustment or disclosure have been adjusted or disclosed. - 7.
-The effects of all known actual or possible litigation and claims have been accounted for and disclosed in accordance with Financial Accounting Standards Board (FASB) Accounting Standards Codification (ASC) 450, Contingencies. - 8.
-We are not aware of any pending or threatened litigation, claims, and assessments whose effects should be considered when preparing the federal appropriated funds financial statements. - 9.
-The effects of the uncorrected financial statement misstatements summarized in the accompanying schedule are immaterial, both individually and in the aggregate, to the federal appropriated funds financial statements taken as a whole. - 10.
-We acknowledge our responsibility for the design, implementation, and maintenance of programs and controls to prevent, deter, and detect fraud; for adopting sound accounting policies; and for the design, implementation, and maintenance of internal control relevant to the preparation and fair presentation of the [consolidated] financial statements and to provide reasonable assurance against the possibility of misstatements that are material to the federal appropriated funds financial statements, whether due to error or fraud.
-We understand that the term "fraud" is defined as an intentional act by one or more individuals among management, those charged with governance, employees, or third parties, involving the use of deception that results in a misstatement in financial statements that are the subject of an audit. - 11.
+Except as disclosed to you in writing, there have been no communications from regulatory agencies, governmental representatives, employees, or others concerning investigations or allegations of noncompliance with laws and regulations in any jurisdiction, deficiencies in financial reporting practices, or other matters that could have a material adverse effect on the federal appropriated funds financial statements. - 4.
+There are no known instances of non-compliance or suspected non-compliance with laws and regulations whose effects should be considered when preparing the federal appropriated funds financial statements. - 5.
+All material transactions have been recorded in the accounting records and are reflected in the federal appropriated funds financial statements. - 6.
+There are no side agreements or other arrangements (either written or oral). - All events subsequent to the date of the federal appropriated funds financial statements and through the date of this letter for which U.S. GAAP requires adjustment or disclosure have been adjusted or disclosed. - 8.
+The effects of all known actual or possible litigation and claims have been accounted for and disclosed in accordance with Financial Accounting Standards Board (FASB) Accounting Standards Codification (ASC) 450, Contingencies. - 9.
+We are not aware of any pending or threatened litigation, claims, and assessments whose effects should be considered when preparing the federal appropriated funds financial statements. - 10.
+The effects of the uncorrected financial statement misstatements summarized in the accompanying schedule are immaterial, both individually and in the aggregate, to the federal appropriated funds financial statements taken as a whole. - 11.
+We acknowledge our responsibility for the design, implementation, and maintenance of programs and controls to prevent, deter, and detect fraud; for adopting sound accounting policies; and for the design, implementation, and maintenance of internal control relevant to the preparation and fair presentation of the federal appropriated funds financial statements and to provide reasonable assurance against the possibility of misstatements that are material to the federal appropriated funds financial statements, whether due to error or fraud.
+We understand that the term "fraud" is defined as an intentional act by one or more individuals among management, those charged with governance, employees, or third parties, involving the use of deception that results in a misstatement in financial statements that are the subject of an audit. - 12.
 We have disclosed to you all deficiencies in the design or operation of internal control over financial reporting of which we are aware, which could adversely affect the Center's ability to initiate, authorize, record, process, or report financial data.
 We have separately disclosed to you all such deficiencies that we believe to be significant deficiencies or material weaknesses in internal control over financial reporting, as those terms are defined in AU-C Section 265.07, Communicating Internal Control Related Matters Identified in an Audit.